esurovtsev/github-repo-search-api/README.md

 ## API Endpoint & Parameters

-I decided not to spend time on generating a full Swagger/OpenAPI spec for this challenge, but here are the basics you need to know to use the API:
+Here are the basics you need to know to use the API:

 **Main endpoint:**
 ```